24ERIC/Project_Journey/docs/11/11-Intermediate-Machine-Learning.md

 print(score_dataset(label_X_train, label_X_valid, y_train, y_valid))
 -
 - In the code cell above, for each column, we randomly assign each unique value to a different integer.
 This is a common approach that is simpler than providing custom labels; however, we can expect an additional boost in performance if we provide better-informed labels for all ordinal variables.
+- We use the OneHotEncoder class from scikit-learn to get one-hot encodings.
+There are a number of parameters that can be used to customize its behavior.

+    We set handle_unknown='ignore' to avoid errors when the validation data contains classes that aren't represented in the training data, and setting sparse=False ensures that the encoded columns are returned as a numpy array (instead of a sparse matrix).

+To use the encoder, we supply only the categorical columns that we want to be one-hot encoded.
+For instance, to encode the training data, we supply X_train[object_cols]. (object_cols in the code cell below is a list of the column names with categorical data, and so X_train[object_cols] contains all of the categorical data in the training set.)
+- from sklearn.preprocessing import OneHotEncoder

+# Apply one-hot encoder to each column with categorical data
+OH_encoder = OneHotEncoder(handle_unknown='ignore', sparse=False)
+OH_cols_train = pd.DataFrame(OH_encoder.fit_transform(X_train[object_cols]))
+OH_cols_valid = pd.DataFrame(OH_encoder.transform(X_valid[object_cols]))

+# One-hot encoding removed index; put it back
+OH_cols_train.index = X_train.index
+OH_cols_valid.index = X_valid.index

+# Remove categorical columns (will replace with one-hot encoding)
+num_X_train = X_train.drop(object_cols, axis=1)
+num_X_valid = X_valid.drop(object_cols, axis=1)

+# Add one-hot encoded columns to numerical features
+OH_X_train = pd.concat([num_X_train, OH_cols_train], axis=1)
+OH_X_valid = pd.concat([num_X_valid, OH_cols_valid], axis=1)

+print("MAE from Approach 3 (One-Hot Encoding):")
+print(score_dataset(OH_X_train, OH_X_valid, y_train, y_valid))
+-
+-
+-
+Which approach is best?

+In this case, dropping the categorical columns (Approach 1) performed worst, since it had the highest MAE score.
+As for the other two approaches, since the returned MAE scores are so close in value, there doesn't appear to be any meaningful benefit to one over the other.

+In general, one-hot encoding (Approach 3) will typically perform best, and dropping the categorical columns (Approach 1) typically performs worst, but it varies on a case-by-case basis.
+-
+-
+-
+-
+-
+-
+-
 -
 -
 -